suma-project/Suma/INSTALL.md

 * Copy contents of `/SUMA_DOWNLOAD_DIR/service/web` to `/YOUR_WEB_DIR/sumaserver`

-> If you need to copy it to a directory other than 'sumaserver', you must change a line in `YOUR_WEB_DIR/sumaserver/index.php`:
->
-> Change `'sumaserver'` the line `->setBaseUrl('/sumaserver')` to the     name of the directory where you installed the Suma server index.php.
->
-> Also, change the server URLs at the top of `YOUR_WEB_DIR/suma/web/spaceassess.js`.

-Suma Software Installation (symbolic links)
+Suma Software Installation (symbolic links, **RECOMMENDED**)
 ----------------------------------------

 If your Apache configuration has the `FollowSymLinks` directive enabled, there is a simpler way to deploy Suma that also improves the update process.

 * Clone the GitHub repository to a directory outside of your web space (e.g. `/var/www/app/suma`)
-* Create the following symbolic links from your web space to the local suma repository (these instructions assume `/var/www/app` and `/var/www/htdocs` as base directories--please change as appropriate):
+* Create the following symbolic links from your web space to the local suma repository (these instructions make several assumptions about paths and directory names--please change as needed, noting the configuration directions later in this document):

         /var/www/htdocs/sumaserver/      =>  /var/www/app/suma/service/web/
-        /var/www/htdocs/suma/web/        =>  /var/www/app/suma/web/
+        /var/www/htdocs/suma/client/        =>  /var/www/app/suma/web/
         /var/www/htdocs/suma/analysis/   =>  /var/www/app/suma/analysis/